CarefreeHarp/CarefreeHarp/README.md

 # I'm Daniel Ramírez 👋 & Welcome to my profile!✨

-I'm curretnly pursuing my Bachelor's degree in Systems Engineering, I'm a student passionate about **Operating Systems, concurrency, and performance**.
+I'm currently pursuing my Bachelor's degree in Systems Engineering, I'm a student passionate about **Operating Systems, concurrency, and performance**.
 I enjoy programming in C and exploring how memory, processes, and hardware interact with software at a low level.

 ---